klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP17.md

 ```javascript
 kip17Instance.approve(to, tokenId [, sendParam])
 ```
 Approves another address to transfer the given token id.
 The zero address indicates there is no approved address.
 There can only be one approved address per token at a given time.
-Can only be called by the token owner or an approved operator.
+This method is allowed to call only by the token owner or an approved operator.

 Note that the approve method will submit a transaction to the Klaytn network, which will charge the transaction fee to the sender.